 What Causes Gas After Hysterectomy?

-- Inflammation with tissue injury (especially with abdominal hysterectomy);
+- Inflammation and swelling with tissue injury (especially with abdominal hysterectomy)

 - Hormonal changes.

 Gas pain after hysterectomy surgery is one of the common unexpected side effects of this operation.